B.A. in Economics

 • Economics 451/Financial Economics 451 Housing and the Economy

-• Economics 490 Special Topics courses when Applied, upon approval
+• Economics 490 Special Topics courses when Applied, only those designated on approved list

 • Economics 493 Honors Research Independent Study